Städelschule: History

 The school was later taken over by the city of Frankfurt.
-Until the end of 2018, the school was the only tertiary institution in Germany to be funded by a city rather than state administration.
-From 1 January 2019 the Städelschule became an educational institution of the state of Hesse, and it is now funded by the state, rather than the city of Frankfurt.
+Until the end of 2018 it was the only tertiary institution in Germany to be funded by a city rather than state administration; in 2007 it received €3.8 million from the city.
+From 1 January 2019 the school became an educational institution of the state of Hesse, and is funded by that state.

-Faculty
+In 1970, Günther Bock was appointed Professor and Head of the Architecture Class.
+The Master of Advanced Design evolved from the postgraduate program "Conceptual Design" established by Bock; it was later led by Peter Cook, Enric Miralles, Ben van Berkel and Johan Bettum.
+It was not funded by the state of Hesse, and was closed down in October 2020 for reasons associated with the COVID-19 pandemic.